erichoangnle/cs50w_mail/README.md

 ```

 would mark email number 100 as archived.
 The body of the PUT request could also be {archived: false} to
-unarchive the message, and likewise could be either {read: true} or read: false} to mark the email as read
+unarchive the message, and likewise could be either {read: true} or {read: false} to mark the email as read
 or unread, respectively.

 ## Specification